Download PDF

 NY Attorney Wins Dismissal of $1.5M Demand of Professional Athlete

-The plaintiff stated that the defendant’s vehicle entered the crosswalk and came to a stop.
+Plaintiff stated that the defendant’s vehicle entered the crosswalk and came to a stop.
 She claimed that she was forced to step out of the way to avoid being hit, leading her to fall to the ground, which resulted in a hip fracture.
-The defendant claimed he stopped 10 feet away from where the plaintiff was crossing the intersection and then saw her take a step backwards and fall to the ground.
+The defendant claimed he stopped 10 feet away from where Plaintiff was crossing the intersection and then saw her take a step backwards and fall to the ground.

 Litchfield Cavo’s New York attorneys claim that there is no evidence pointing to reckless behavior and found no precedent for a claim wherein a pedestrian had no contact with a vehicle.
 Although, if appealed, a jury could still conclude that a driver is at fault if reckless operation of a vehicle proximately caused an accident.